chaos-mesh/website/docs/user_guides/run_chaos_experiment.md

 > **Note:**
 >
-> If the web-show is deployed on the server, you need to use the host ip to access the application.
+> If the web-show is deployed on the server, you need to use the host IP to access the application.

 ## Step 2: Define the experiment configuration file